MaksimenkoKirill/ontologica/docs/ONTOLOGICA_COMPLETE.md

 - The awakening to our true nature as fundamental consciousness
 - The development of creative partnership with reality
 - The infinite exploration of balance and expression
+- **Infinity's endless self-discovery** through our unique perspectives

 **We are not merely humans having spiritual experiences, but eternal consciousness having human experiences as part of our infinite educational journey.**

+**We are not temporary visitors in a eternal universe, but the eternal universe temporarily experiencing specific educational contexts.**